abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

 - Steps:
   1. identify and test for the **Base case** (the condition when the recursion ends)
      - We begin by testing for a set of base cases (there should be at least one).
-These base cases should be defined so that every possible chain of recursive calls will eventually reach a base case, and the handling of each base case should not use recursion.
+These base cases should be defined so that every possible chain of recursive calls will eventually reach a base case (should ensure that each recursive call is in some way progressing toward a base case), and the handling of each base case should not use recursion.
   2. identify the **recursive case**
      - If not a base case, we perform one or more recursive calls.
 This recursive step may involve a test that decides which of several possible recursive calls to make.
 We should define each possible recursive call so that it makes progress towards a base case.
   3. get closer and closer and return when needed. usually have 2 returns